Top facebook2xnew Top twitter2xnew Top phone2xnew 01704 530840 Top email2xnew Email us Top search2xnew Basket Login

 Optimist dinghies arrived in the 1980s increasing the participation of younger sailors at the Club.
 Since then, training at all levels has become an increasingly important facet of club life.
 The Club soon became a Royal Yachting Association recognized training establishment.
 The strength of Junior training and sailing at the Club resulted in the award of RYA Champion Club status.
 The Club continues to actively encourage the participation of young people in sailing through the RYA OnBoard scheme and in 2024 was awarded first prize amongst 61 entries nationwide in the RYA Sunsail Funding the Future initiative for its innovative junior development programme involving outreach to local schools.

-Last updated 3:11pm on 31 October 2024
+Last updated 1:17pm on 19 November 2024

 © 2024 West Lancs Yacht Club powered by Sailing Club Manager